Why Am I So Angry All The Time? Hidden Causes & Solutions

 • Cardiovascular Problems: Research has linked chronic anger to higher occurrences of heart disease, high blood pressure, and increased risk of strokes.

-• Weakened Immune System: Frequent anger outbursts can deteriorate your immune system, making it more challenging for your body to fight infections and heal.
+• Weakened Immune System: Frequent angry outbursts can deteriorate your immune system and make it more challenging for your body to fight infections and heal.

 • Digestive Issues: Anger disrupts the digestive system, potentially causing symptoms like stomach pains and digestion problems.